-Your test confirmation letter will provide you with important information regarding where you are scheduled to test (date, time, and address).
+Your test confirmation letter will provide important information regarding where you are scheduled to test (date, time, and address).
 It can be accessed at any time after you have been scheduled.

-The body of the test confirmation letter will refer you to review the Minnesota candidate handbook, which will give you instructions on what time to arrive, ID requirements, dress code, etc.
+The body of the test confirmation letter will refer you to review the Minnesota candidate handbook, which will give instructions on when to arrive, ID requirements, dress code, etc.

-Note: Failure to read the candidate handbook could result in No Show status for your test event for not adhering to the policies of testing, etc.
+Note: Failure to read the candidate handbook could result in a No Show status for your test event if you do not adhere to the testing policies, etc. Please see an example on the next page.